 - 2 1/2 cups powdered sugar

-- In a mixer add yeast, warm milk, and 1/4 cup sugar and gently stir.
+- Proof Yeast: In a mixer add yeast, warm milk, and ½ teaspoon sugar and gently stir.
 Allow to rest for 5-10 minutes for the yeast to “proof” and the mixture to get foamy on the top (if this does not happen, try again with fresh active yeast).

-- Add remaining sugar, salt, egg, butter, and 2 cups of flour.
-Mix for 2 minutes on medium speed.
-Then add another 2 cups of flour and mix/knead for 5 minutes.
-The dough should pull away from the bottom and sides of the bowl and should be smooth and elastic but may be slightly sticky when touched.
-Add a little more flour, if needed.
+- Make Dough: Add salt, sugar, egg, butter, and 2 cups of flour to the mixing bowl.
+Mix on medium speed until combined.
+Add another cup of flour and continue mixing.
+Add more flour as needed until dough pulls away from the bottom and sides of bowl.
+Mix for 5 minutes.
+Dough should be smooth and elastic but slightly sticky.

-- Remove dough to a large greased bowl and allow it to rise for 1 to 1 1/2 hours.
+- First Rise: Remove dough to a large greased bowl, cover, and allow it to rise for 1 ½ hours or until doubled in volume.

 - Add cream cheese to a mixing bowl and beat with electric mixers until smooth.
 Add remaining ingredients and beat well until smooth.
 Add additional milk or powdered sugar to make the frosting thicker, or thinner, as desired.
 Smooth frosting over cinnamon rolls.

 Did You Make This Recipe?

 I originally shared this recipe February 2017.
 Updated December 2021.

 I followed your overnight recipe to a T using instant yeast and the cinnamon rolls turned out perfectly.
 Soft, tender and insanely delicious!
 My only wish is that I’d doubled the recipe so there would be some leftover after Christmas morning.
 Thank you for sharing this 5-star recipe!